zhangyk8/zhangyk8.github.io/_pages/about.md

 ---

-I am currently a first-year Statistics master student at University of Washington in Seattle.
+I am currently a second-year Statistics master student at University of Washington in Seattle.
 Before joining UW, I received my Bachelor of Science degree in Mathematics and Applied Mathematics with Highest University Distinction at Sun Yat-Sen University (SYSU).
 Meanwhile, I was also honored as a successful graduate by [Yat-Sen Honor College](http://yss.sysu.edu.cn/EnVersion/Index.aspx) , which is an elite liberal undergraduate institution of SYSU.

 Education
 ======